Earth... The Vinyl Frontier

 (504) 523-1094

+After decades in the French Quarter, the Music Factory has relocated farther down Decatur to the Marigny.
 If you're looking for Lou'siana tunes, be they Jazz, Cajun, Zydeco, Swamp, Pop or Blues, then this is the place!
-There are two floors of music -- compact discs on the street level and records one flight up.
 The vinyl section is well organized by genre and artist and there's a fine collection of 78s in boxes beneath the LP bins.
-Here I found many vintage goodies--rare mambo 78s from the 1940s on RCA's Mexicana label, an LP of John Zorn's Spillaine, a 78 of "Jesus Hits Like Atom Bomb" by Lowell Blanchard and some great Tommy McClain swamp pop reissues on CD.
+In their previous location, I found many vintage goodies--rare mambo 78s from the 1940s on RCA's Mexicana label, an LP of John Zorn's Spillaine, a 78 of "Jesus Hits Like Atom Bomb" by Lowell Blanchard and some great Tommy McClain swamp pop reissues on CD.
 Very strong in jazz (all eras) and prices are generally good.
 They're also happy to let you preview sealed CD's, as well as LPs.

 228 Decatur Street